 Staying connected with others provides people with many great benefits.
-Having social connections can better people’s mental health such as reduce symptoms of anxiety and depression.
+Having social connections can better people’s mental health such as reducing symptoms of anxiety and depression.
 It can provide a sense of purpose.
 A purpose could mean being a good teammate or group leader.
 It may mean being there for friends and family.
-It creates the feeling of importance and belonging.
+It creates a feeling of importance and belonging.
 Staying connected also creates a support network around the individual.
 When feeling particularly low or nervous about an upcoming job interview, having friends and family there may lighten their mood and provide encouragement.

 Sometimes managing one’s own mental health needs a bit of extra help.
 Getting connected to treatment centers such as Rising Phoenix’s outpatient program located in Scottsdale Arizona, joining support groups, or seeking individual therapy can provide that extra help.
-There are many different forms of treatment for mental health that provide some similar and different services.
-It is important to find the right one that fits for you and your needs.
+There are many different forms of treatment for mental health that provide similar and different services.
+It is important to find the right one that fits you and your needs.
 Some examples may include:

 Residential treatment offers a higher level of care for more intense and unmanageable mental illnesses and substance abuse.
 The focus is rehabilitation in a controlled safe environment.
 The length of stay may vary based on each facility.